How to Automate a Behind-the-Scenes Donor Series That Builds Loyalty

 What is a behind-the-scenes donor series?

-A recurring email or content series that gives donors an inside look at your organization—staff spotlights, program updates, impact stories, and day-in-the-life content.
+A recurring email or content series that gives donors an inside look at your organization.
+Staff spotlights, program updates, impact stories, and day-in-the-life content.
 It builds connection without asking for money.
+According to CharityAuctions.com platform data, more than 50,000 organizations have used CharityAuctions since 2007.

 Donors feel closer to your mission when they see the real people and work behind it.
 Regular, non-ask content reduces donor fatigue, increases open rates, and creates touchpoints that make future appeals more effective.

 Many nonprofits send monthly or bi-weekly.
 Start with one per month and increase if engagement is strong.
-Balance with fundraising emails so donors don't feel overwhelmed.
+Balance with fundraising emails so donors do not feel overwhelmed.

-Email platforms (Mailchimp, Constant Contact, Bloomerang) with automation workflows, scheduled sends, and segmentation.
-CRM triggers can fire series emails based on donor behavior (e.g., after first gift, after auction attendance).
+Use email marketing platforms that support automation workflows, scheduled sends, and donor segmentation.
+CRM triggers can fire series emails based on donor behavior, such as after a first gift or after auction attendance.

-Staff spotlights, program updates, beneficiary stories, day-in-the-life posts, impact numbers, volunteer highlights, and "here's what your gift made possible" updates.
+Staff spotlights, program updates, beneficiary stories, day-in-the-life posts, impact numbers, volunteer highlights, and updates on what donor gifts made possible.
 Keep it genuine and human.